hitherejoe/PublicSpeaking/[R] Testing? Ain’t nobody got time for that!.md

 In this talk, I want to explore with you the importance of the testing of our applications, in the form of both Unit and UI testing, along with the tools and practices we can use to help us achieve.
 I’ll be sharing our own experiences at Buffer of going from 0 tests to a well-tested codebase and we’ll be looking at how we can write and structure maintainable tests for our own applications using both jUnit & espresso.

-# Submitted to

-- AppDevCon
-- Droidcon Boston
-- Chicago Roboto

 # Not accepted by

 - DroidKaigi
+- AppDevCon (Another talk accepted)
+- Droidcon Boston (Another talk accepted)
+- Chicago Roboto